On Unfolded Approach To Off-Shell Supersymmetric Models: Abstract

 \section{Abstract}

 We construct and analyze unfolded off-shell systems for chiral and vector supermultiplets using multispinor formalism and external currents.
-We find that auxiliary variables of multispinor formalism allow for the interesting reorganization of the unfolded off-shell modules: dynamical and auxiliary scalars of the Wess-Zumino model can be united and resulted system becomes pseudo-real, while chirality constraints, as well as electric current conservation and pseudo-reality of the off-shell scalar from the vector supermultiplet can be formulated entirely in terms of these auxiliary variables.
+We find that auxiliary variables of multispinor formalism allow for the interesting reorganization of the unfolded off-shell modules: one can unify dynamical and auxiliary scalars in the Wess-Zumino model, as well as an auxiliary pseudoscalar and a zero-helicity subsector in the vector supermultiplet, so that the resulting unfolded equations get simplified, while various constraints like chirality, electric current conservation and P-oddness of the pseudoscalar can be formulated entirely in terms of these auxiliary variables.

 {}

 {}